Chasing The Dragon

-I think one of things that escapes most investors is the extent to which financial asset prices have decoupled from reality.
+I think one of the things that escape most investors is the extent to which financial asset prices have decoupled from reality.

-Yes, I'm aware that sounds like a generic statement - like this isn't actually Heisenberg writing, but rather someone paraphrasing or summarizing Heisenberg's long-winded diatribes.
+Yes, I'm aware that sounds like a generic statement - like this isn't actually Heisenberg writing but rather someone paraphrasing or summarizing Heisenberg's long-winded diatribes.

-But here I'm not necessarily talking about valuations or a disconnect from fundamentals.
+But here, I'm not necessarily talking about valuations or a disconnect from fundamentals.

-Rather, I'm talking about the idea that Ben Bernanke's "wealth effect" - whereby central banks' efforts to inflate the value of things like 401ks would eventually get the economy back up to speed - only halfway worked.
+Rather, I'm talking about the idea that Ben Bernanke's "wealth effect" - whereby central banks' efforts to inflate the value of things like 401(k)s would eventually get the economy back up to speed - only halfway worked.

 There is no question that the first part was a success.
 Just look at the meteoric rise in the market value of stocks held by households: